BlockchainCommons/GordianServer-macOS/README.md

 - You will need a free Apple developer account; [create one here](https://developer.apple.com/programs/enroll/)
 - In XCode, click "XCode" -> "preferences" -> "Accounts" -> add your github account
 - On the github repo click "Clone and Download" > "Open in XCode"; when XCode launches, just press the "play" button in the top left

+#### *FullyNoded 2* iOS Testflight

+We have a public link available for beta testing [here](https://testflight.apple.com/join/OQHyL0a8), please bear in mind the app may change drastically and may not be backwards compatible, please only use the app on testnet.
+You will need to first install the [Testflight app](https://testflight.apple.com) onto your device in order to be able to access the testflight beta of FullyNoded 2.

 ## Security